wildegnux/halonctl/README.rst

   **Fixed:**

-  * FIXED: Cluster logins now work as intended, even when username and password are gotten from different nodes.
+  * Cluster logins now work as intended, even when username and password are gotten from different nodes.
-  * FIXED: The Keychain module no longer incorrectly reports incorrect authentication status in some cases.
+  * The Keychain module no longer incorrectly reports incorrect authentication status in some cases.

 * 1.0.0